doug-moen/openscad2/rfc/Objects.md

   by an including script, then it must begin with a `mixin` declaration that lists all of the undefined names.
 Without this, the undefined names produce warnings.

+In OpenSCAD2, these warnings become errors.

 ### OpenSCAD2: Constructing a Mixin
-A mixin literal has this syntax:
+A mixin expression has this syntax:
 ```
-mixin(prerequisites){body}
+mixin (prerequisites) {body}
 ```
-* The *prerequisites* is a comma separated list of identifiers that must be defined by the base object.
+* The *prerequisites* is a comma separated list specifying which fields must be defined by the base object.
 They must be written in the same order that the names are defined within the object's script.
+  A prerequisite is either `id` or `id=value`; in the latter case, you are suppying a default value.
 * The *body* is just a script that overrides existing bindings, and adds new bindings and geometry.
   All pre-existing object fields that are either referenced or overridden